Learning to Diagnose and Correct Moral Errors: Beyond Shallow Heuristics in Moral Alignment: Methodology

 \section{Methodology}

-In this section, we introduce our methodology for enhancing LLMs’ moral sensitivity by proposing pragmatic inference methods that can teach LLMs to diagnose and correct moral errors.
-We first define the problem setting and present the motivation guiding the design of our inference methods, then describe our inference methods in detail.
-As there is no annotated corpus available for training LLMs to do morality-related pragmatic inference, we also construct training data\footnote{The data used in our experiments is available in the anonymized GitHub repository: \url{https://anonymous.4open.science/r/Moral-sensitivity-473B/}.} through carefully designed step-by-step prompting questions, using the outputs of off-the-shelf LLMs\footnote{https://chat.deepseek.com/} as the supervision.
+In this section, we introduce our pragmatic inference-based approach to LLMs' moral diagnosis and correction.
+We first define the problem setting and present the motivation guiding the design of our inference methods, then describe them in detail.
+As there is no annotated corpus available for training LLMs to do morality-related pragmatic inference, we also \textbf{construct training data\footnote{The data used in our experiments is available in the anonymized GitHub repository \href{https://anonymous.4open.science/r/Moral-sensitivity-473B/}{here}.} through carefully designed step-by-step prompting questions, using the outputs of off-the-shelf LLMs}\footnote{https://chat.deepseek.com/} as the supervision.